 How do you keep potatoes warm?

-- Remove the baked potatoes from the oven and set them on a dish or rack.
+- Remove from the oven and set them on a dish or rack.

 - Be sure not to cut open or pierce any part of the potato yet.

 - Tightly wrap each one with foil so that there are no uncovered or loose sections.